2011 Ph.D. Philosophy, NYU

 2005 B.A.
 Philosophy / Mathematics, New College of Florida

 Justin Clarke-Doane joined the Columbia department in 2014.
 His work centers on metaphysical and epistemological problems surrounding apparently a priori domains, such as morality, modality, mathematics, and logic.
 He is particularly interested in similarities and differences between the areas.
 His aim is to understand the place of apparently a priori inquiry in our intellectual and practical lives.
-He is an Honorary Research Fellow at the University of Birmingham, UK, an Honorary Research Associate at Monash University, Australia, and has been Visiting Scholar at the Institute for the History and Philosophy of Science and Technology (IHPST), Université Paris 1 Panthéon-Sorbonne.
+He is an Honorary Research Fellow at the University of Birmingham, UK, an Adjunct Research Associate at Monash University, Australia, and has been Visiting Scholar at the Institute for the History and Philosophy of Science and Technology (IHPST), Université Paris 1 Panthéon-Sorbonne.
 The Philosopher's Annual selected his papers as among the "ten best in philosophy" in 2012 and 2014.

 Forthcoming "Modal Objectivity" Noûs.

 Forthcoming “Objectivity and Reliability,” for an author-meets-critics symposium on Thomas Scanlon's Being Realistic About Reasons, with replies from Scanlon, Canadian Journal of Philosophy.

 Forthcoming "Debunking and Dispensability," Neil Sinclair and Uri Leibowitz (eds.), Explanation in Ethics and Mathematics: Debunking and Dispensability.
 Oxford: Oxford University Press.

 Forthcoming "Objectivity in Ethics and Mathematics," Ben Colburn

 (ed.), Proceedings of the Aristotelian Society, The Virtual Issue.